In This Article

-We're beginning to enter a world where ruling out toxic ingredients in our beauty regimens is becoming more mainstream.
+We're entering a world where ruling out toxic ingredients in our beauty regimens is becoming more mainstream.
 The education is right at our fingertips, and the sheer scope of natural and organic products is bursting at the seams.
-Admittedly, though, I myself pay close attention to the labels on my skincare products, but when it comes to makeup, I'm much less discerning—it's hard to give up a foundation and mascara you've been using for years when no natural alternative seems to quite match up.
+Admittedly, though I myself pay close attention to the labels on my skincare products, when it comes to makeup, I'm much less discerning—it's hard to give up a foundation and mascara you've been using for years when no natural alternative seems to quite match up.

-"Fragrances are usually made up of other harmful chemicals, like parabens, benzene derivatives, aldehydes, and more that are linked to cancer and nervous system issues," says Dendy Engelman, MD, board-certified dermatologic surgeon.
+"Fragrances are usually made up of other harmful chemicals, like parabens, benzene derivatives, aldehydes, and more that are linked to cancer and nervous system issues," says Dendy Engelman, MD.
 "Short-term, they can cause irritation and redness on the applied area.
-Look for these terms to clue you in that a product contains a fragrance: parfum, perfume, linalool, limonene, eugenol, citronellol, geraniol, or cinnamal, Fragrance-free products are mostly labeled as so."
+Look for these terms to clue you in that a product contains a fragrance: parfum, perfume, linalool, limonene, eugenol, citronellol, geraniol, or cinnamal.
+Fragrance-free products are mostly labeled as so."

-"These chemicals have been linked to breast cancer as well as affecting the reproductive system," Engelman explains.
+"Research is still ongoing, but there are studies that show these chemicals have been linked to breast cancer as well as affecting the reproductive system," Engelman explains.
+A link does not mean cause and effect, but it's worth noting.
 "They are mainly used to preserve products, found in everything from foundations to styling gel.
 However, so many wonderful products exist and do not need to include this harmful ingredient."

 "This is an ingredient mainly found in beauty products to help stabilize the formula and have been linked to liver, kidney, lung, and reproductive issues," says Engelman.
 "Look for these terms ending in -phthalate to avoid this ingredient."

 While it's unlikely to cause harm when used topically, Arielle N.B.
 Kauvar, MD, director of New York Laser & Skin Care, says it's unsafe during pregnancy when taken orally.
-Studies suggest that taking oral salicylic acid during late pregnancy may increase the risk for intracranial bleeding in the fetus.
+Taking oral salicylic acid during late pregnancy may increase the risk for intracranial bleeding in the fetus.

 "Used in hair-removal creams, sometimes listed on the label as acetyl mercaptan, mercaptoacetate, mercaptoacetic acid, and thiovanic acid," explains Queller.
 "While there are no studies about the effect that this chemical has on a growing fetus, it's important to note that in Europe they limit the amount of thioglycolic acid that can be used in products to 5%, whereas products sold in the U.S. are allowed to contain as much as 15.2%.
 That's a big difference, and when combined with the lack of solid data on the health risks, it's best to leave these products on the shelf."